What Does Dopamine Do?

 Dopamine also interacts with other neurotransmitters, such as serotonin, to regulate body functions.
 For example, serotonin can bind to receptors on neurons in the brain to affect dopamine release.
 These dopamine signals can affect motor control and thinking in addition to the reward system.

-The precise relationship between dopamine and serotonin and how they influence us to behave is not fully understood, but scientists are studying it.
+The precise relationship between dopamine and serotonin, as well as how they influence our behavior, is not fully yet understood.
 While both neurotransmitters are related to feelings of pleasure and well-being, they work differently.
-A simplistic explanation is that dopamine encourages you to seek out more of whatever is triggering its release.
-On the other hand, serotonin motivates you to stop doing something that may result in “punishment”.
+A simplistic explanation is that dopamine encourages you to seek out more of whatever is triggering its release, while serotonin motivates you to stop doing something that may result in “punishment.”

 In addition to reward behaviors and mood, dopamine also plays a role in movement.
-The basal ganglia and the substantia nigra within the basal ganglia depend on dopamine to keep movements coordinated and at the expected speed.
+The basal ganglia (a group of structures deep in the brain) and the substantia nigra (which produces dopamine) within the basal ganglia depend on dopamine to keep movements coordinated.
 When dopamine levels are low in this region of the brain, movement becomes slow, delayed, or uncoordinated.
 When dopamine is too high, it can cause unintended movements such as tics.

 How Does Dopamine Work?